totalspectrum/p2_vga_text/README.txt

 This is due to the way the streamer works in immediate mode.

-There's a C program given here (makebitmap.c) to convert an X window system.bdf font to a suitable font.bin file.
-I've only tried it on the unscii font, so caveat emptor.
+There's a C program given here (makebitmap.c) to convert an X window system .bdf font to a suitable font.bin file.
+I've only tried it on the unscii and spleen fonts, so caveat emptor.
 To use it do:

    gcc -o makebitmap makebitmap.c makebitmap unscii-16.bdf vga.map